TichinaBuckle/Data-Science-Portfolio/README.md

 # Tichina Buckle - Data Analysis Portfolio

 ## About
 Hi, I'm Tichina (or Alex)!
 A Computer Science student passionate about Data, and the intersection between Analytics and Art to make Data-Driven Decisions and tell Stories, pursing a career in Data Science.
-Welcome to my Data Science portfolio repository!
-Here you will find a collection of my data science projects and writings, as well as my resume and LinkedIn profile.
-These materials demonstrate my skills, experience, and achievements as a data scientist.
-I hope they give you a sense of the value I can bring to your team or project.
-Thank you for visiting!

 ## Table of Contents
 - [About](#about)